HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \subsection{Experimental Pipeline}

-With the selected model and prepared prompt styles, we can now feed the prompts to the model and initiate the experimental pipeline.
-Figure \ref{fig:approach_pipeline} shows an overview of our experiment pipeline, which we describe step by step.
+With the selected model and prepared prompt styles, we can now feed the prompts to the models and initiate the experimental pipeline.
+Figure \ref{fig:approach_pipeline} shows an overview of the HAFix architecture and evaluation pipeline, which we describe step by step.

 \begin{enumerate} \item Constructing and Categorizing Prompts.
 The first step in our experimental pipeline is to construct prompts in three distinct styles.
 As illustrated in Figure \ref{fig:approach_pipeline}, the \Instruction prompt group includes a baseline (see Subsection \ref{Baseline Data Collection}) and seven history-based HAFix heuristics, each variant enriched with varying historical information mined from bug blame commit data (see Subsection \ref{Historical Data Collection (HAFix Heuristics)}).
 In both the baseline and these historical heuristics variants, the buggy code is presented in the \Instruction style.
 Additionally, for \InstructionLabel and \InstructionInfill styles, the buggy line and code are presented in the baseline and heuristics by following the corresponding structure as described in Subsection \ref{Prompt styles}.